Yasashari/C4-contest/maia9.md

 With this mitigation user able to deposit only if amounts are multiple of weights array.

+Basically what does the here is calculate the shares using the user input assetAmounts , the use that shares amount to recalculate the actual amount that user need to send it order to get that shares.
+If user send amount match with it then user able to deposit it and mint shares.

     93           function deposit(uint256[] calldata assetsAmounts, address receiver) public
                        virtual